Thursday, October 24, 2024

 • Yield point- At this point, you need to apply maximum stress before it permanently begins to change form.
 It is a calculation of the elastic limit of a piece of steel.

 • Elasticity modulus -It measures the rigidity of the metal.
 You can use it in various technical calculations like beam deflection.
-There is a connection in both strain and stress, which is Young’s Modulus.
+There is a connection between strain and stress, which is Young’s Modulus.
 The value of the elasticity modulus of mild steel is 200 GPa.

 • Ultimate tensile strength (UTS)-This tells you the maximum stress before a failure occurs you may apply to the steel.